mickeysanto/Portfolio/README.md

 BS in Immersive Media Design, Computing Track at the University of Maryland, College Park (graduated Spring 2024)

 ### Work Experience
+Software Engineer @ Rent Control Consultans, Inc. (RCC) (June 2024 - Present)
+- Added functionality to a MS WinForms application that locates and displays discrepancies between the RCC database of rental properties/units and the DC government’s MAR database
+- Created a MS WinForms application with a user interface that
+  allows end users to search for landlord, property, and contact
+  information utilizing SQL queries to greatly improve search speeds

-Computer Graphics Programmer / Researcher @ UMD for NASA grant (February 2023 - May 2024)
+Software Engineering Intern / Researcher @ UMD for NASA grant (February 2023 - May 2024)
 - Worked in a team of four to research solutions to rasterize NASA weather data as point clouds within Unity
 - Translated a GLSL shader codebase to HLSL
 - Debugged C# and HLSL code